tokugawa999/PurpleRed/README.md

 ---

-## 👁️ Mechanics: God Plays Dice with Bitcoin
+## 👁️ Mechanics: Player Plays Dice with Bitcoin

 Forget rigged scripts and server-side RNGs.
 The outcome of every round is calculated using a 6-block hash from the Rootstock (RSK) network, anchored by Bitcoin's miners.